cu-telecom/cutel-docs/docs/events/emf24/bbss.md

 You can access several Bulletin Boards from the CuTEL Network.

-If you intend to host your own BBS on a CuTEL line, please see the technical page for [modems](../technical/modems.md)
+If you intend to host your own BBS on a CuTEL line, please get in touch so we can optimise your line.

 ## EMF BBS